dyota257/wrestlingscoreboard/to-do.md

 # To-do list
+## From George Samios Cup August 2021
+[ ] Take out rest period 30s.
+    This is not useful.
+The refs keep their own rest time.
+If this gets missed, then it can't be skipped.
+[ ] Take out the connection to the server - no need to save results.
+    Jack says that there is a problem.
+When click "Save Result", it brings an error Cannot GET Scoreboard.
+Something was wrong with the server.
+[ ] Take out the mandatory weights that have to be filled in before a match can be confirmed.
+    This doesn't matter.
+It only matters for the master database of records, but that isn't something that we need.
+[ ] Replace timing code with a premade JS library
+    Timer for period 2 was misbehaving, showing two different timers.
+[ ] Get another tablet device
+    The view angle is not wide enough

 # Last time...
 Check that game type (FS/ GR) and SP Senior / SP Junior are working